-Learning Activities Associated with 1B: (1) Students will receive a minimum of 8 semester hours of classroom instruction in quantitative statistical methods and 3 semester hours each of advanced research design, research design issues in counseling psychology, and psychological measurement.
-(2) All students will also participate in research teams during at least the first 2 years of their program of study and will produce a research product that is of publishable quality.
-This activity is required for students to be advanced to doctoral candidacy.
-(3) Students will remain engaged in research teams after the initial two years as appropriate, as well as meeting regularly with their primary research advisors and/or other research advisors and consultants as needed.
-(4) Students will obtain additional classroom instruction in statistics or research design as relevant to their pre- dissertation research project and dissertation research (e.g., qualitative research methods).
+- 1. Receive a minimum of 8 semester hours of classroom instruction in quantitative statistical methods and 3 semester hours each of advanced research design, research in counseling psychology (including evidence-based practice), and psychological measurement. - 2.
+Participate in research teams during at least the first 2 years of their program of study and will produce a research product that is of publishable quality as part of a formalized predissertation research project that is guided by the student's faculty program advisor and approved by the CCP faculty. - 3.
+Remain engaged in research teams after the initial two years as appropriate, as well as meeting regularly with their primary research advisor or other research advisors and consultants as needed. - 4.
+Obtain additional classroom instruction in advanced statistics or research design as relevant to their pre-dissertation research project and dissertation research (e.g., qualitative research methods).